 Would you ever buy a house you hadn’t actually seen?
-The reality is that if you are thinking of buying houses through property auctions then there are many situations where seeing the property before you put in an offer won’t be an option.
+The reality is, when buying through property auctions, you could find yourself in a situation where seeing the property before you put in an offer won’t be an option.
 But, don’t worry.
-As long as you do your due diligence you shouldn’t have too many problems and many a bargain has been bought in this way.
+As long as you do your due diligence then you can minimise the risks.

 In the UK it is normal for investment properties to be bought and sold at auction.

 Property auctions offer a lot of great opportunities.
 Everything is available there, from development projects through to straightforward buy-to-lets that can be already tenanted and generating an income.

 So, property auctions can be very appealing to investors, but there are some downsides you should be aware of if you are considering using them.